 Gaalorra can effectively pray against Gabbra attacks and hurl their curse (a handful of dirt) at the Gabbra in battle.

-I will discuss this topic in more detail in the sections on the individual rafle - puff adder ebeesayyo - (other type of) snake bahassi - lion clans
+I will discuss this topic in more detail in the sections on the individual clans.

 For the sake of completeness, these are the means of killing of all the iibire groups: